azuritecoin/OnnxDiffusersUI/README.md

 If the pretrained model is a `.ckpt` file, then you'll need to do a two step conversion.
 You first will need to convert from .ckpt to diffusers, then from diffusers to ONNX.

-Download the following files and the `.ckpt` model of your choice and put them in your working folder:
+Download the following files and the `.ckpt` model of your choice and put them in your `stable_diff` folder:
 <https://raw.githubusercontent.com/huggingface/diffusers/89d124945add51b4218cf0a9028a3966cc9dfd47/scripts/convert_stable_diffusion_checkpoint_to_onnx.py>
 <https://raw.githubusercontent.com/huggingface/diffusers/d9cfe325a53502641f16ce4f839391c5b0d0a684/scripts/convert_original_stable_diffusion_to_diffusers.py>
 <https://raw.githubusercontent.com/CompVis/stable-diffusion/main/configs/stable-diffusion/v1-inference.yaml>